Iran–Russia relations: Pre-Safavid era

-Derbent is renowned for the Sassanid Iranian fortress, a UNESCO World Heritage Site.

 Contacts between Russians and Persians have a long history, extending back more than a millennium.
-There were known commercial exchanges as early as the 8th century AD between Persia and Russia.
+There were known commercial exchanges as early as the 8th century AD between Persia and the Rus' principalities.
 They were interrupted by the Mongol invasions in the 13th and 14th centuries, but started up again in the 15th century with the rise of the state of Muscovy.
 In the 9th–11th century AD, there were repetitive raiding parties undertaken by the Rus' between 864 and 1041 on the Caspian Sea shores of what is today Iran, Azerbaijan, and Dagestan as part of the Caspian expeditions of the Rus'.

 Initially, the Rus' appeared in Serkland during the 9th century, traveling as merchants along the Volga trade route while selling furs, honey, and slaves.
 The first small-scale raids took place in the late 9th and early 10th century, and the Rus' undertook the first large-scale expedition in 913; having arrived on 500 ships, they pillaged the Gorgan region (within present day Iran), as well the areas of Gilan and Mazandaran, taking slaves and goods.

-Safavid Empire–Russian Empire
+Safavid Empire–Grand Duchy of Muscovy

+Derbent is renowned for the Sassanid Iranian fortress, a UNESCO World Heritage Site.

-It was not until the 16th century that formal diplomatic contacts were established between Persia and Russia, with the latter acting as an intermediary in the trade between England and Persia.
-Transporting goods across Russian territory meant that the English could avoid the zones under Ottoman and Portuguese control.
+It was not until the 16th century that formal diplomatic contacts were established between Persia and the Grand Duchy of Muscovy, with the latter acting as an intermediary in the trade between England and Persia.
+Transporting goods across Muscovite territory meant that the English could avoid the zones under Ottoman and Portuguese control.
 The Muscovy Company (also known as the Russian Company) was founded in 1553 to expand the trade routes across the Caspian sea.
-Moscow's role as an intermediary in exchanges between Britain and Persia led Russian traders to set up business in urban centres across Persia, as far south as Kashan.
-The Russian victories over the Kazan Khanate in 1552 and the Astrakhan Khanate in 1556 by Tsar Ivan IV (r.
-1533–84) revived trade between Iran and Russia via the Volga-Caspian route and marked the first Russian penetration of the Caucasus and the Caspian area.
+Moscow's role as an intermediary in exchanges between Britain and Persia led Muscovite traders to set up business in urban centres across Persia, as far south as Kashan.
+The victories over the Kazan Khanate in 1552 and the Astrakhan Khanate in 1556 by Tsar Ivan IV (r.
+1533–84) revived trade between Iran and the Tsardom of Russia via the Volga-Caspian route and marked the first penetration of the Caucasus and the Caspian area by the Tsardom.
 Though these commercial exchanges in the latter half of the 16th century were limited in scope, they nonetheless indicate that the fledgling entente between the two countries emerged as a result of opposition to the neighboring Ottoman Empire.